-The Scarcity Principle states that humans place a higher value something that’s scarce, and a lower value on abundantly available things.
+Scarcity says that humans place a higher value on something that’s rare, and a lower value on abundant things.
 In his book, Influence, Robert Cialdini described it this way:

 “When our freedom to have something is limited, the item becomes less available, and we experience an increased desire for it.

 However, we rarely recognize that psychological reactance has caused us to want the item more; all we know is that we want it.”

 Amazon uses scarcity to its advantage in multiple ways.
 Their “Deal of the Day,” as seen below, implies that these deals are so good, they’re only available for 24 hours.
 People see them as scarce, and therefore even better deals than they are.

 Amazon also employs scarcity in it’s Woot! section.
 This offer not only features a ticking clock, but it also has limited stock.
 Now customers feel it’s an even scarcer deal (and therefore, more attractive).

 The Authority Principle states that people tend to comply with those in positions of power, such as police, government leaders, professors, and perceived experts.

 How does Amazon apply the Authority Principle?